lakshmanaram/Incor/README.rst

 Configuring INCOR
 -----------------

-incor can be configured for a run using these flags -
+incor can be configured for a run using these options -

-    -i   : To specify the input file for the to be compiled program.
+    -i    To specify the input file for the to be compiled program.
-    -t   : To specify the path to template file.
+    -t    To specify the path to template file.
-    -c   : To specify the C compiler to be used.
+    -c    To specify the C compiler to be used.
-    -cpp : To specify the C++ compiler to be used.
+    -cpp  To specify the C++ compiler to be used.
-    -py  : To specify the python interpreter to be used.
+    -py   To specify the python interpreter to be used.

 Contributors
 ------------